TrueOsiris/docker-git/README.md

     docker exec -it git /bin/bash

 and use commands gitpush & dockerpush<br>
-e.g.
+First, clone your git repository and edit/modify

     git clone https://github.com/yourgituser/yourgitrepo
     cd yourgitrepo

+Then you can use

+    gitpush [comment] [tag]

+e.g.

+    gitpush
+    gitpush "upgraded python" 1.3
     gitpush "adapted the README.md" main

+Create your docker repository on the docker hub.<br>
-create your docker repo and build + push
+After that you can build + push from this container

+    dockerpush <repository>[:tag]

+e.g.

     dockerpush yourdockerrepo

-or

     dockerpush yourdockerrepo:1.0

+Or do it all at once with push

+    push <docker-repository>[:docker-tag]

+e.g.

+    push yourdockerrepo:1.0

 ### environment variables